-Last year, Amazon.com, Inc (NASDAQ:AMZN) scored a knockout in the fight for holiday bragging rights, generating 38% of the online sales and 53% of the growth.
+Last year, Amazon.com, Inc (NASDAQ:AMZN) scored a knockout in the fight for holiday bragging rights, capturing pretty much half of all online sales.
 Amazingly, Amazon won the online battle by delivering packages on average 40% faster than everyone else competing for e-commerce supremacy.

-It’s no wonder that AMZN stock is up 32% year to date.
+It’s no wonder that AMZN stock is up 34% year to date.
 Is Amazon on your list of stocks to buy before the holidays?
 It should be.
-Specialty retail stocks, up 39% year to date, are also a good suggestion.
+Specialty retail stocks are also a good suggestion.

 Better to purchase the winning retail stocks before the holidays though, not after.
 To help with that here are my seven stocks to buy before the holidays.